How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 • Periodontics

 A typical plan might pay 100% for Type I service but only 50% of Type III.
 They may also have a 6 month waiting period or longer for Type III services.
+Once again this is a general guide and does vary by insurance provider.

 How much does senior dental cost?